Isiolo CVE Index 2018

 September 09, 2019

-Scofield Associates has created a CVE index for measuring the dynamic Kenyan context and the impact of efforts on Violent Extremism and Terrorism.
-The CVE index is intended to work as a monitoring and evaluation tool to assist relevant stakeholders to be able to measure progress and thus effectively prioritizes CVE activities in the country.
+In response to this, Scofield Associates has created a CVE index for measuring the dynamic Kenyan context and the impact of efforts on Violent Extremism and Terrorism.
+The CVE index is intended to work as a monitoring and evaluation tool to assist relevant stakeholders in being able to measure progress and thus effectively prioritizes CVE activities in the country.
 This product should complement the work done by the National Counter Terrorism Centre and contribute to the progress on the County Action Plans.
 This index was piloted in Isiolo county in 2018 with support from the USAID funded Kenya NiWajibu Wetu (NIWETU).
 The findings from the pilot project are detailed in the Isiolo CVE-Index Report.